philaporter/dual-kotlin-java-playground/README.md

 ### Kotlin playground

-I've finally realized that Kotlin is better than Java at basically everything, so I guess it's time to learn how to Kotlin.
+Motivation: I finally realized that Kotlin is better than Java at basically everything, so I guess it's time to learn how to Kotlin.

+This application attempts (succeeds?) at leveraging suspendable functions and coroutines in tandem with a main Java process that asynchronously processes CompletableFuture objects returned by the coroutines.

 ### Requirements
 ```